gpetrousov/tachydev/README.md

 # Authentication - password flow

-The user sends a `POST` request to `/login` API endpoint.
+The client sends a `POST` request to `/login` API endpoint.
-The request contains the `username` and `password` of the user.
+The request contains the `username` and `password` of the client.

-The application performs the Login flow:
+The backend performs the Login flow:

 1. Authenticate user
     1.1 Verify the user exists in the database (based on the `username`)